dhil/inf-thesis-latex-cls/README.md

   Robotics and Autonomous Systems (`cdtras`).
 * Lay summary environment.
 Use `\begin{laysummary}\end{laysummary}` to add a lay summary page.
-* Automatic insertion of author names in custom declarations, e.g. `\begin{declaration}\end{declaration}` will insert the author name like `\standarddeclaration` (aside: `\standarddeclaration` is now implemented in terms of the `declaration` environment).
+* Automatic insertion of author name in custom declarations, e.g. `\begin{declaration}\end{declaration}` will insert the author name like `\standarddeclaration` (aside: `\standarddeclaration` is now implemented in terms of the `declaration` environment).